 District Cooling is still a relatively new system for cooling buildings in Slovenia.
 The municipality of Velenje is the first and only municipality who decided to use a distribution network for

 District Cooling in the residential and commercial sectors (in 2017 the only customers are from the commercial sector).
 Cooling power for distribution system is provided with 967 kWth absorption cooling unit, which uses hot water from the second largest District Heating system in Slovenia as an energy source

 The percentage of electricity produced from CHP comparing to net electricity production in Slovenia in 2017 is 34.28% and is above the average of last five years (Average of last five years is 31,74%).

-The new Energy Concept of Slovenia (EKS) should be ready by the end of 2017.
-In the EKS, district heating and cooling systems will play an important role in achieving the EU 2050 energy goals, especially in urban areas with the implementation of smart energy systems.
+District Heating and Cooling systems will play an important role in achieving the EU 2050 energy goals, especially in urban areas with the implementation of the smart energy systems concept.

 EHP uses necessary cookies to enable core functionality such as security and accessibility on this website.
 We also use optional cookies to improve your user experience.
 By clicking “Accept”, you consent to the use of these cookies.
 Read More

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.